Home

 PostcardAuburn Machine Works Inc. in Auburn, Nebraska must have been pretty proud of their latest Jeep-A-Trench model when they had it photographed in front of their plant for this colorful advertising postcard (see the back, 100K JPEG).
 It's mounted on a shiny new late-1950s CJ-3B.

-The early Jeep-A-Trench was attached to the back of the Jeep, while the new "Gear-Draulic" model had much of its weight inside the body, an obvious advantage.
+The early Jeep-A-Trench was attached to the back of the Jeep, while the "Gear-Draulic" model had much of its weight inside the body, an obvious advantage.
 Power for the new model actually came from the front PTO rather than the rear.

-Jeep-A-Trench "Gear-Draulic"
+Jeep-A-Trench "Gear-Draulic" Brochure

-Hydraulic boomAuburn later produced a booklet advertising the new Gear-Draulic model, with a series of detail photos showing it mounted on a CJ-3B.
-Page 4 (150K JPEG) at left describes some of the details, and the booklet goes on to describe other features:
+Brochure Auburn produced a six-page booklet advertising the new Gear-Draulic model, with a series of detail photos showing it mounted on a CJ-3B, and descriptions of its features:

 Weight Distribution